-This option shall be available as of January 1, 2014 and will be implemented in accord with federal law, which prohibits participation in an HD Plan by some individuals.
+This option will be implemented in accord with federal law, which prohibits participation in an HD Plan by some individuals.
+The NEA Chariho President and the Superintendent shall annually arrange for informational sessions for the membership regarding the HD Plan with HSA.